nanoframework/System.Runtime.Serialization/README.md

 The only requirement is to decorate a class or some of it's fields with the `[Serializable]` attribute.
 Other attributes are available to provide hints to the serialization engine so the serialization data it's reduced as much as possible.
 More on this on the next section.

+Native support for this feature it's available in all targets that have support for reflection enabled, unless support for this has been disabled by a build option.

 > **Warning** the implementation of binary serialization for .NET **nanoFramework** is **NOT** compatible with the one of .NET Framework or .NET Core, meaning that it's not possible to use it to exchange data between the two frameworks.
 A helper class is available for .NET Framework and .NET Core to serializes and deserialize data coming from (or sent to) nanoFramework devices.
-Please read.......
+More on this in the respective [section](#using-it-from-net-framework-or-net-core) bellow.

 ### Serializing a class